-Money is usually tight after leaving school, and entry-level jobs don’t typically pay well.
-Unfortunately, your student loan debt doesn’t care; you’ll still have to repay it.
+Money can be tight after you leave school, and entry-level jobs don’t always pay well.
+But your student loan debt doesn’t care; you must still repay it.

-Luckily, plenty of student loan repayment plans are designed specifically to help recent grads stay afloat and pay off those loans with ease.
+Plenty of student loan repayment plans are designed to help recent grads stay afloat and easily pay off those loans.

 In this guide:

 - What is the graduated repayment plan, and how does it work?

 - Pros & cons of the graduated repayment plan